AletheiaWareLLC/spacego/README.md

 spacego
 =======

-This is a Go implementation of a Space - end-to-end encrypted, blockchain-backed, data storage.
+This is a Go implementation of a Space - secure, private, storage.

 Build
 =====